Financial Aid Options

-GU-Q students can gain real experience and earn extra money by working up to 20 hours a week while classes are in session, and 40 hours a week during semester breaks and summers.
-Typical student wages range from 40 to 50 QR/hour (roughly USD $12/hour).
+GU-Q students can gain real-world experience and earn extra money by working up to 20 hours a week while attending classes, and up to 40 hours a week during semester breaks and summers.
+Typical student wages start from QR55 per hour, or approximatley $15 per hour.

 Students will be provided more information about student employment and available opportunities during New Student Orientation.

-* Note that student employment is not part of the financial aid package at the Qatar campus and students are not guaranteed employment
+* Note: Student employment is not part of the financial aid package for students enrolled at the Qatar campus and students are not guaranteed employment.